whatever555/vanity/README.md

 To save the current colorscheme to your list of favourites:
 `:call SaveFavColor()`

-To allow only your favourite colourthemes to be cycled:
+To allow only your favourite colorschemes to be cycled:
 `call SetFavouriteColorSchemes()`

-To allow all colourthemes to be cycled:
+To allow all colorschemes to be cycled:
 `call SetFavouriteColorSchemes()`

 To view and edit favourite colour list: